birasants/tribute-page-FCC/README.md

-# A simple webpage mede with HTML and CSS to get the FCC certification
+# A simple webpage made with HTML and CSS to get the FCC certification

 https://user-images.githubusercontent.com/113365850/228283177-a5135bbd-5afb-4c40-b15e-afe2475f7f39.mp4